-The pair has been married for 14 years and have three children together.
-Ten years in Hollywood is at least 20 years in the real world.
-While Larenz keeps busy with roles on breakout drama series, movies and his new star-studded podcast, “Bronzeville,” he makes sure to keep the love of his life at the forefront of his mind.
+The pair has been married for nearly 16 years and have four children together.
+The couple must be doing something right because ten years in Hollywood is like at least 20 years in the real world!
+While Larenz keeps busy with roles on breakout drama series, movies and his star-studded podcast, “Bronzeville,” he makes sure to keep the love of his life at the forefront of his mind.

 So how do they still stay married all of this time?